WriterBewareLogoSmall

 Assurances that agents and publishers prefer manuscripts that have been professionally edited.

-Dishonest or ignorant editors sometimes prey on the anxieties of aspiring writers by saying that agents and publishers give preference to manuscripts that have been professionally edited.
+Dishonest or ignorant editors sometimes prey on the anxieties of aspiring writers by saying that agents and publishers give preference to “professionally edited” manuscripts.
 In-house editors, they say, no longer have the time to edit–they want books that are letter-perfect and ready to publish, and it’s impossible for authors to get their manuscripts to that point on their own.

 This is false on two counts.
-First, as noted above, there are many resources to help you get your manuscript into marketable shape, other than paying for editing–critique groups, colleagues, writing courses (and don’t forget the importance of being able to self-edit).
-Traditionally-published writers do not typically use freelance editors.
+First, as noted above, there are many resources other than paid editing to help you get your manuscript into marketable shape: critique groups, colleagues, writing courses.
+And don’t forget the importance of being able to self-edit.

 Your manuscript needs to be as perfect as you can make it–finished, polished, and properly presented.
 But no one will hold it against you if you accomplish that yourself.